 Every adult should have a comprehensive estate plan in place.
-As a member of the LGBT community, estate planning becomes even more important to ensure that your wishes are clear and to avoid contentious and costly legal battles.
+As a member of the LGBTQ community, estate planning becomes even more important to ensure that your wishes are clear and to avoid contentious and costly legal battles.
 Some common estate planning tools that can help include:

 - Last Will and Testament – your Will lets you gift assets to anyone you choose, including your spouse/partner.
 You also have the ability to appoint someone to administer your estate in the event of your death and nominate a Guardian for your minor child if one is ever needed.

 - Joint ownership –using the right type of joint ownership (with rights of survivorship) to title real property ensures that your legal ownership interest in the property will automatically transfer to your spouse/partner upon your death, avoiding the need for the property to pass through probate.

 - Advanced directives – an advance directive gives your designated Agent the legal authority to make healthcare decisions for you in the event you are unable to make them yourself.
 When family members are less than supportive of your relationship, an advance directive effectively stops a legal battle over the right to make decisions for you in its tracks.

 - Revocable living trust — if you also want to ensure that your spouse/partner has the legal right to control your assets in the event of your incapacity, a revocable living trust lets you shift control of assets held in the trust to your spouse/partner by naming him/her as your successor Trustee.

 - Funeral planning — incorporating a funeral planning component into your estate plan ensures that your wishes will be honored after you are gone and, of equal importance, that the person you designate will be in charge of any decisions that need to be made regarding your funeral and burial.

 Contact a Reno LGBTQ Estate Planning Attorney Today